manishbhatt5/EDA-Hotel-booking-analysis-project/README.md

 Conclusion of EDA Project:

-Numerical distribution using heatmap.
+First we saw, numerical distribution using heatmap.

 Bar plot between total number of passengers per month.
 In Apr, Jul most passengers book the hotel.

-Percentage stay of adults per month.

 We also saw the hotel was booked the most in 2016.